lakshmiganesh77/Elevate-Labs-Tasks/Task-2 /report.md

 7. Verify presence of spelling or grammar errors
 8. Summarize phishing traits found

----

-# 🕵️‍♂️ Phishing Email Analysis Walkthrough

-This README guides you through a hands-on phishing email analysis using a realistic public sample.
+This guides you through a hands-on phishing email analysis using a realistic public sample.
 Follow each documented step to practice detection and learn key traits.

 ---